Piqcyl/Hyades-Open-Cluster/README.md

 # The Hyades

 Below is a qualitative summary of the method used to analyze the Hyades.
+My advisor intends for me to test the limits of this method going forward.

-- Key Topics: Moving cluster method, normal distribution and extreme Observations, error propagation, parametric bootstrap resampling.
+- Note: My other repository "Pleiades-Open-Cluster" is a refined version of this method applied to a more distant star cluster.

 # Process